gingray/rshade/README.md

     context 'when cost currency is nil' do before { variant.cost_currency = nil }

-      it 'populates cost currency with the default value on save', focus: true do RShade::Trace.reveal do
+      it 'populates cost currency with the default value on save' do RShade::Trace.reveal do
           variant.save!
         end